onvio/gvm-openvas-scanner/README.md

 # gvm-openvas-scanner
 An automated one-liner OpenVAS scanner in Docker

-Thanks to [Secure-Compliance](https://github.com/Secure-Compliance-Solutions-LLC/GVM-Docker/) for the base GVM Docker image this script relies on.
+Thanks to [Secure-Compliance](https://github.com/Secure-Compliance-Solutions-LLC/GVM-Docker/) for the base GVM Docker image this script relies on (`gvm-docker:debian-master-data-full`).

 # Usage
 Run: